stoyan/fafofal/PerformanceObserver slides.md

 * Even Arial is not guaranteed
 * [modernfontstacks.com](https://modernfontstacks.com/)
-* Pick more that one!
+* Pick more that one!💡

 ```css
 font-family: Custom Font, MacFallback, WindowsFallback...